alvan/vim-php-manual/README.md

-PHP-manual
+PHP manual
 ==========

+This is php manual plugin for vim with help keyword doc.

+You can do these with this plugin:

+_in normal mode,_

-This is php manual(en) for vim with help keyword doc.
-You can press <kbd>SHIFT-K</kbd> to view the Explanation of the function under the cursor.
+* press <kbd>SHIFT-k</kbd> to view the Explanation of the keyword under the cursor
+* press <kbd>CTRL-ALT-k</kbd> to see the online manual of the keyword under the cursor

+_in visual mode,_

+* select content, and then press <kbd>SHIFT-k</kbd> to view the Explanation of the content
+* select content, and then press <kbd>CTRL-ALT-k</kbd> to see the online manual of the content

 Install
 -------